nunorc/Lingua-PT-Actants/README.md

 # DESCRIPTION

-This module implements an algorithm that computes a sorted rank of tokens where the score measures the propensity of the token being an actant for the verb to which is related.
+This module implements an algorithm that computes a sorted rank of tokens where the score measures the propensity of each token to be an actant for the verb with which is related.

 # FUNCTIONS